1. What is a label?

 2. Label approvals

-The APVMA must have regard to certain matters or details in order for it to satisfy itself that a label meets the labelling criteria and approve the label (sections 5D and 14 of the Agvet Code).
+The Australian Pesticides and Veterinary Medicines Authority (APVMA) must have regard to certain matters or details in order for it to satisfy itself that a label meets the labelling criteria and approve the label (sections 5D and 14 of the Agvet Code).
 Applicants must use the e-label template to submit the label details that the APVMA must take into account.

 Other label content does not need to be assessed or approved by the APVMA and is not covered by the template (however all labels must comply with the relevant Labelling Code).